Workshops on Extremal Trends in Weather (WET Weather)

-Join us in 2019 and 2020 for two Workshops on Extremal Trends (WET) in weather to discuss the suitability of data and methods for a better understanding of rare and hazardous events in a warming climate.
+Join us in 2019 and 2020 for two Workshops on Extremal Trends in Weather (WET Weather) to discuss the suitability of data and methods for a better understanding of rare and hazardous events in a warming climate.

 The most hazardous weather events are by nature rare and one of the greatest challenges for climate researchers is the societal request for information about changes to the frequency and magnitudes of extreme events and consequential risks to communities and the environment in decades to come.